SEIZURES

 2. Generalized Seizures

-These involve both sides of the brain and often cause a loss of consciousness.
+These involve both sides of the brain and often cause loss of consciousness.

 Tonic Seizures